Generating artificial digital image correlation data using physics-guided adversarial networks: Conclusion

 \section{Conclusion}

-We introduced a machine learning framework to generate synthetic full-field DIC displacements by learning the underlying data distribution from a sufficiently large experimental dataset.
+We introduced a machine learning framework to generate artificial full-field displacements of cracked specimen by learning the underlying data distribution from a sufficiently large digital image correlation dataset.
 The training data was obtained during fatigue crack growth experiments of the aluminium alloy AA2024-T3.
-In contrast to finite element simulations, our method is able to produce realistic data with inherent DIC noise.
-However, data-driven methods typically lack an understanding of physics and tend to overfit on the known training data.
+In contrast to finite element simulations, our method is able to produce large amounts of interpolated DIC-like displacement data in a fast and easy way but is limited in the sense that boundary conditions and crack configurations cannot be controlled.

-Our approach is based on deep convolutional generative adversarial networks.
-The main novelty compared to the classical approach is a physics-guided discriminator.
+Our approach is based on deep convolutional generative adversarial networks (DC-GANs).
+The main novelty compared to the classical DC-GAN framework is a physics-guided discriminator.
 This discriminator, in addition to the generated $x$- and $y$- displacement fields, gets also the derived \textsc{von Mises} equivalent strain as input.
 This enables the discriminator to detect physical inconsistencies in the generated fake samples more easily, thus enhancing the training process.

 In order to evaluate trained generator models on an objective basis, we used two quantitative metrics.
 First, the sliced Wasserstein distance (SWD) between real and fake samples and, secondly, the geometry score (GS) approximating the topological distance between a generated data manifold and the training data manifold.